Zlib

-zlib (/'zi:lIb/ or "zeta-lib", /'zi:t@,lIb/) is a software library used for data compression as well as a data format. zlib was written by Jean-loup Gailly and Mark Adler and implements the DEFLATE compression algorithm used in their gzip file compression program. zlib is also a crucial component of many software platforms, including Linux, macOS, and iOS.
+zlib (/'zi:lIb/ or "zeta-lib", /'zi:t@,lIb/) is a data format and a lossless data compression software library created by Jean-Loup Gailly and Mark Adler.
+The library implements the Deflate algorithm and supports compressing and decompressing data using the zlib data format, the gzip file format, or simply as a Deflate stream.

+zlib is also a crucial component of many software platforms, including Linux, macOS, and iOS.
 It has also been used in gaming consoles such as the PlayStation 4, PlayStation 3, Wii U, Wii, Xbox One and Xbox 360.

 The first public version of Zlib, 0.9, was released on 1 May 1995 and was originally intended for use with the libpng image library.
 It is free software, distributed under the zlib License.

+RFC 1950 specifies the zlib data format.

+Data format

+The zlib data format consists of a 2-byte header, an optional extra header field, Deflate-compressed data, and a 4-byte trailer.

+Endianness is big-endian.
+Bit 0 is the least significant bit in a byte.